-Like little drops of Christmas cookie heaven, cranberry spice cookies combine cinnamon, nutmeg, cardamom, and dried cranberries with buttery shortbread-like cookie dough.
+Today’s cranberry spice cookies are a spiced cranberry version of snowball cookies.
+Like little drops of Christmas cookie heaven, they combine cinnamon, nutmeg, cardamom, and dried cranberries with buttery shortbread-like cookie dough.
 We’ll cover the teeny cookies with sweet and creamy eggnog glaze, a combination of confectioners’ sugar, real eggnog, vanilla, and cinnamon.
 Honestly the cookies don’t even need icing on top, but I couldn’t resist a little eggnog addition here!

 Here’s Why You’ll Love These

 - 1 bowl recipe

 - Brilliant & festive spice flavor